 You may like to practise this meditation using the audio recording below.

-Next Step: If you’re ready to deepen your spiritual journey and unlock greater health, happiness, and empowerment, book an empowering Guidance Call with me.
-Together, we’ll explore how mindfulness and metacognitive states can support your self-development and help you embody your true self.
+Book a Guidance Call to deepen your spiritual journey and explore how mindfulness and metacognitive states can support your self-development, unlock greater health, happiness, and empowerment, and help you embody your True Self.

 References